- Acceptable Use Policy and User Agreement

 Review of Access Privileges

-Data Stewards should re-evaluate the privileges granted to F&M users at least annually to ascertain whether or not access is still necessary based on current business needs and job responsibilities.
+Data Stewards shall re-evaluate the privileges granted to F&M users at least annually to ascertain whether or not access is still necessary based on current business needs and job responsibilities.
 User accounts or access rights found to be invalid, expired, no longer necessary based on lack of business need, or in violation of policy must be immediately disabled.

 Non-employee user accounts and access privileges, including visitors, volunteers, third parties, contractors, consultants, clients, and temporaries, must include an expiration date before the account can be created and rights assigned.
 Accounts that are not manually renewed by way of a written request from the appropriate data steward(s) will be automatically disabled on the expiration date.